wulfland/GitHubBootcamp/hol/09-Publishing-npm-package.md

     $ git push
     ```

-9. Create a release.
+4. Create a release.
 Click on `Releases` under `Code` and click `Draft new Release`.
 Create a new tag and enter a title.
 If you create the release, the workflow will automatically run.

     <img width="500" alt="003_create-release" src="https://user-images.githubusercontent.com/5276337/136526942-2b6ebb28-bbe8-46df-84b3-ba02f76cbeb1.png">

-10. If the workflow has completed, you can find you package under `Code`.
+5. If the workflow has completed, you can find you package under `Code`.

     <img width="900" alt="004_see-package" src="https://user-images.githubusercontent.com/5276337/136528558-b9283c83-4e9a-4320-b7b0-2bc7601174a6.png">

-11. Click on the package to see the details:
+6. Click on the package to see the details:

     <img width="900" alt="005_package-details" src="https://user-images.githubusercontent.com/5276337/136528589-a25eed4f-6381-4b6d-b4c7-8e28ebc05a08.png">

-    > **Note:**
+    > **Note**:
     > If you want to create new releases, you have to update the version in `package.json`.
 Otherwise the build will fail.

+## Automatically setting the NPM version

-12. Automatically set package number
+1. Automatically set package number
     You can automate this step by adding the `NPM-Version` action and set it to the tag of the release:

     ```YAML